bazel-contrib/SIG-rules-authors/go-tutorial.md

 `cobra-cli` to generate some project code.
 We did not want to add the extra work to run the binary using Bazel.
 A developer using go, does not need to download the go binary.
-To keep a build deterministic bazel and rules_go download go. rules_go requires the installation of gcc.
+To keep a build deterministic Bazel and rules_go download go. rules_go requires the installation of gcc.

-We are not installing bazel by hand for this tutorial, but are using Bazelisk.
+We are not installing Bazel by hand for this tutorial, but are using Bazelisk.
 Bazelisk is a wrapper for Bazel written in Go.
 It automatically picks the correct version of Bazel given your current working directory, downloads it from the official server (if required), and then transparently passes through all